dmbarbour/glas/docs/GlasApps.md

 ### Procedural Embedding of Transaction Machines

-It is feasible to compile a transactional loop, such as a Glas program of form `loop:(until:Halt, do:cond:try:Step)`, to run as a transaction machine within a procedural context.
+It is feasible to compile a top-level transactional loop, such as a Glas program of form `loop:(until:Halt, do:cond:try:Step)`, to run as a transaction machine within a procedural context.
 The data stack can be compiled into a set of transaction variables.
 Static analysis and runtime instrumentation supporting fine-grained read-write conflict detection.
-A non-deterministic fork within Step would support task-based concurrency.

-The embedding loses implicit live coding, but we still benefit from implicit process control, incremental computing, reactive dataflow, etc..
+The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, etc..
+It is a very nice concurrency model compared to conventional multi-threading.
 I intend to use this procedural embedding in context of [Glas command line interface](GlasCLI.md).

+Ideally, the procedural embedding should operate correctly (albeit inefficiently) when naively implemented with random forks and without transaction machine optimizations.
+This is feasible if effects do not explicitly wait (i.e. the loop continues), and fork is implicitly a function of time (i.e. we backtrack fork only within a transaction).
+To avoid a busy-wait loop, an implementation might implicitly use short timeouts when a resource is polled.

 ### Transaction Machine Embedding of Procedural

 A transaction machine cannot directly evaluate procedural code within a transaction.
-However, it is feasible to create a concurrent task that repeatedly evaluates the procedural code by a step then yields, saving the procedure's continuation for a future transaction.
+However, it is feasible to create a concurrent task that repeatedly interprets the procedural code for a few steps then yields, saving the procedure's continuation for a future transaction.

 This embedding is essentially the same as multi-threading.
-We could kill the procedural thread or spawn new ones.
-However, the transaction machine substrate does offer a few benefits: lightweight support for transactional memory, an implicit 'select' behavior via fork-read within a transaction, and a more robust foundation to integrate with other paradigms.
+We could manipulate state to kill the procedural thread or spawn new ones.
+However, the transaction machine substrate does offer a few benefits, such as lightweight support for transactional memory, and a robust foundation to integrate with dataflow paradigms.

+Conveniently, these embeddings interleave.
+When the procedure contains a transaction loop as described for *Procedural Embedding of Transaction Machines*, the continuation will be stable until the loop halts, thus will not destabilize incremental computing or replication of forks.
+Interleave of the procedural and transaction machine styles can simplify integration of paradigms.

-## Abstract Design Thoughts
+## Abstract Design

 ### Robust References